 Skillsometer: A tool to link occupational skills to jobs

-Use the Skillsometer quiz which can help you discover what jobs you might like to do in the future.
+Use the Skillsometer quiz on the LMI For All website which can help you discover what jobs you might like to do in the future.

 You will be presented with a series of statements.
 Select the emoji that shows how you feel about each statement.
 You will be given suggestions of jobs linked to what you most enjoy doing.
 Each job can be explored as a description is presented together with information on pay and hours.
 For further information on the job, and to compare it with other jobs, you could then go back to the Careerometer.